|This is an unofficial version.

 A solicitor may not delegate a legal aid matter or any portion thereof to another solicitor, whether or not the solicitors are practising in association with each other, except

 (a) under exceptional circumstances, and then only with the consent of the applicant and the approval of the area director; or

 (b) in respect of interlocutory or other preliminary steps in the matter.

-16(2) A bill submitted under subsection (1) shall be taxed by the executive director on the basis of the tariff established under and in the manner prescribed by the regulations.
+A bill submitted under subsection (1) shall be taxed by the executive director on the basis of the tariff and in the manner established by the council.